A Swing and a Miss

 What if Nick didn’t have to do all of this alone?
 What if an objective third party could help data leaders identify blind spots, uncover hidden opportunities, and challenge existing assumptions while also offering insights and best practices based on experiences working with different organizations and industries?
 What if a third party could collaborate with a data leader to get a quick win that helps reinforce the value and benefits of additional investments in advanced analytics?

 At Snow Fox Data, we built our Data Advisory Services model to answer these questions.
 Our holistic assessment provides a thorough understanding of the current state, gaps, and areas for improvement within the organization's data analytics capabilities.
 To help data leaders identify clear actionable steps to make their data vision a reality, we focus on business value, people, process, and technology.
 We interview key stakeholders, document your current state, help set goals toward a desired future state, and consult on the activities that fit your organization's culture and structure.
-Ultimately, we leave with you a road map and recommendations for the entire data lifecycle - from data collection and storage to analysis and reporting.
+Ultimately, we leave you with a road map and recommendations for the entire data lifecycle - from data collection and storage to analysis and reporting.

 If you’d like to learn how a Data Analytics Strategy Assessment could kickstart your data journey, contact us.
 We meet you where you are on your data analytics journey and get you where you need to go.

-FEATURED AUTHOR: JONNY RICHARD, STRATEGIC ACCOUNT EXECUTIVE
+| FEATURED AUTHOR: JONNY RICHARD, STRATEGIC ACCOUNT EXECUTIVE